 The College was started in St. Joseph's Campus Madurai as a Second Grade College with 63 students in 1953.
-It was upgraded into a Post Graduate College in 1964; Autonomous in 1990 and a Research Institute in 2004.
-The College now offers 21 Undergraduate Programmes, 13 Postgraduate Programmes, 2 Professional Programme, 5 M.Phil.
+It was upgraded into a Post Graduate College in 1964; Autonomous in 1990 and a 2004.
+Institute in The College offers 21 Research now Undergraduate Programmes, 13 Postgraduate Programmes, 2 Professional Programme, 5 M.Phil.
 Programmes and 6 Departments have become Research Centres.
 It has strength of 4134 Students, 206 Teaching Staff and 100 Non-Teaching Staff.